 \sect{\bf Introduction}

-It has been commonly believed that metric perturbation to equilibrium state can be a proxy for off-equilibrium state in flat space.
-A well-known example is the off-equilibrium state in the hydrodynamic regime, for which the temperature variation can be mimicked by gravitoelectric potential \cite{Luttinger:1964zz}.
-More recently fluid motion is mimicked by gravitomagnetic potential \cite{Nomura:2011hn,Bradlyn:2014wla}.
-So far most studies on the equivalence focus on macroscopic quantities.
-One may ask if the equivalence holds for more general quantities.
-One example is correlation function of probe particles, which is of phenomenological interest in relativistic heavy ion collisions \cite{Becattini:2020ngo} and astrophysics \cite{Chamel:2008ca,Kamada:2022nyt}.
-A key difference arises due to momentum of particle: on one hand, momentum differs in curved space and flat space; on the other hand, geodesic force changes momentum in curved space, which has no analog in flat space.
-In fact, the two aspects are closely related.
-We will show that by a proper choice of inertial frame, it is possible to link momenta in the two spaces and simultaneously eliminate the geodesic force, putting the equivalence on firm ground.
-We will illustrate this both in the hydrodynamic and non-hydrodynamic regime.
-We will also show the equivalence remains valid when spin degree of freedom is included.
+It has been commonly believed that metric perturbation to equilibrium state can serve as a proxy for off-equilibrium state in flat space.
+A well-known example is that temperature variation in an off-equilibrium state can be simulated by gravitoelectric potential \cite{Luttinger:1964zz}.
+The underlying logic is that energy density couples to the variations of temperature and gravitoelectric potential in the same way.
+The logic has been extended to fluid motion \cite{Nomura:2011hn,Bradlyn:2014wla}, in which the momentum density couples to fluid velocity and gravitomagnetic potential in the same way.
+The logic has been implemented in deriving hydrodynamics from gravitational background \cite{Banerjee:2012iz,Jensen:2012jh}.
+More recently, it has been show that the gravitational background emerges naturally in time evolution of quantum fields from Gibbs ensemble method \cite{Hayata:2015lga,Hongo:2016mqm}.

+While the equivalence seems natural for dynamics of macroscopic quantities such as energy and momentum densities, one may ask if the equivalence holds for more general quantities.
+A typical case is dynamics of microscopic particles in an off-equilibrium state, which is of wide phenomenological interests in relativistic heavy ion collisions \cite{Becattini:2020ngo}, astrophysics \cite{Chamel:2008ca,Kamada:2022nyt} and condensed matter systems \cite{Gorbar:2021ebc}.
+An obvious obstruction to the equivalence arises due to momentum of particle: on one hand, momenta in curved space and flat space differ; on the other hand, geodesic force changes momentum in curved space with no counterpart in flat space.
+Nevertheless we will show that the equivalence for dynamics of microscopic particles can still be established with a proper choice of inertial frame, which links momenta in the curved and flat spaces and simultaneously eliminate the geodesic force.
+Interestingly, the chosen frame has vanishing spin connection, extending the equivalence to spinning particle innocuously.
+The mechanism will be shown to hold in both hydrodynamic and non-hydrodynamic regimes.

-Throughout this work, we consider energetic particles in near equilibrium states, for which kinetic description applies.
+Throughout this work, we consider weakly interacting energetic particles in a near equilibrium state, for which kinetic description and gradient expansion applies.
 We use the most minus signature.
 Greek and Latin indices correspond to curved and flat indices respectively.
 Symmetrization and anti-symmetrization are defined as $\{X,Y\}=\frac{1}{2}(XY+YX)$ and $ =\frac{1}{2}(XY-YX)$ respectively.

 \sect{\bf Kinetic theory in hydrodynamic background}